 3. Asset misappropriation

 Asset misappropriation is the most common type of employee fraud, and it’s often the easiest to commit.
-To misappropriate assets is to deliberately steal from an employer.
-Asset misappropriation can be broken down into two categories:
+Let’s be clear: misappropriating assets means deliberately stealing from an employer.

-- Cash misappropriation: Stealing money directly from the company, whether it is transferring funds from company bank accounts, making unauthorized purchases on a company card or taking cash right out of the safe.
+- Cash misappropriation: Stealing money directly from the company, whether it is transferring funds from company bank accounts, making unauthorized purchases on a company card or taking cash right from the safe.

 - Non-cash misappropriation: Stealing non-cash assets from the company.
 This could be in the form of taking office equipment, supplies or inventory without being authorized.

-The best way to prevent asset misappropriation is to have detailed inventory and financial records so you can catch misappropriation before the company loses too much money.
+The best way to prevent asset misappropriation is to keep detailed inventory and financial records and prove any losses.
+Partner with your bank to prevent unauthorized transactions.
 With our business checking accounts at Bank Midwest, you can stay on top of your finances.

 4. Tax fraud